Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 #### Recover the Keyring

-The keyring material is then encrypted with the public RSA key defined via the `keyring_recovery_public_key` Kong configuration value in the database.
-The corresponding private key can be used to decrypt the Keyring material in the database:
+The keyring material is then encrypted with the public RSA key defined with the `keyring_recovery_public_key` Kong configuration value in the database.
+The corresponding private key can be used to decrypt the keyring material in the database:

 ```bash
 $ curl -X POST localhost:8001/keyring/recover -F recovery_private_key=@/path/to/generated/key.pem